-Now, I staple their writings and covers onto the kiss and have them write their name on the flag.
+Now, I staple their writings and covers onto the kiss and have them write their names on the flag.
 This gets stapled to the back of the kiss.

-The heart is assemble in the same way, but instead of foil and a flag, the kiddos get an arrow.
+The heart is assembled in the same way, but instead of foil and a flag, the kiddos get an arrow.

 On the back, the students attach the rubric they filled out earlier.
-We just get in that habit so we don’t loose it!
+We just get in that habit so we don’t lose it!